EDavies2020/MS2-CDavies/README.md

 * Header, Footer and Navbar:
     * The curtain navigation Bar - drops down from the top with pages set on top of a close up of a leaf
-    * The header - Hero images used on each page to offer consistancy across site.
+    * The header - Hero images used on each page to offer consistency across site.
-        Homepage is original image with Christines name and job title Therapies and contact pages the images are darkened with quotes from Christine added.
+        Homepage is original image with Christine’s name and job title Therapies and contact pages the images are darkened with quotes from Christine added.
-        Springboard page - although a different business Ive used the hero image and picture that compliments Christines other pages
+        Springboard page - although a different business Ive used the hero image and picture that compliments Christine’s other pages
     * The footer - Social media, mobile and email link

 * Homepage:
-    * Christines story: read more/read less buttons are used as this section is very text heavy, allows the user to read more if they wish to know more.
+    * Christine’s story: read more/read less buttons are used as this section is very text heavy, allows the user to read more if they wish to know more.
-    * Christines philosophy: read more/read less buttons are used as this section is very text heavy, allows the user to read more if they wish to know more.
+    * Christine’s philosophy: read more/read less buttons are used as this section is very text heavy, allows the user to read more if they wish to know more.
     * Link to Therapies page
     * Carousel testimonials